 By GreatSchools Staff

-The start of school is just around the corner, so now's the time to make sure everything is in order at your house - initial back-to-school supplies are on hand, after-school activities and care are arranged, and you've established a quiet, orderly place in your home for your student to keep school papers and study.
+The start of school is just around the corner, so now's the time to make sure everything is in order at your house: stock up now on at least the basic back-to-school supplies, set up after-school activities and care, and establish a quiet, orderly space in your home for your child to keep school papers and study.

 Does your school send home emergency and informational forms for you to fill out?
 Don't wait until the night before school starts to get these ready.
 Are your emergency contacts up to date?
 Do you need to ask another friend or relative to be your emergency contact this year?
 Be sure to leave yourself time during the week before school to get the information you need to properly fill out these important forms.